axelarnetwork/axelar-examples/README.md

 ### Cross chain token

-This dApp mints some token at source-chain and has it sent to destination-chain.
+This dApp mints some token at source-chain and sends it to destination-chain.

 1. To deploy the dApp, run: